openclimatefix/open-source-quartz-solar-forecast/README.md

 Want to learn more about the project?
 We've presented Quartz Solar Forecast at two open source conferences:

-- FOSDEM 2024 (Free and Open source Software Developers' European Meeting): How we built an open-source AI solar forecast for everyone [Watch the talk](https://www.youtube.com/watch?v=NAZ2VeiN1N8)
+- **FOSDEM 2024** (Free and Open source Software Developers' European Meeting): How we built Open Quartz, our motivation behind it and its impact on aiding organizations in resource optimization [Watch the talk](https://www.youtube.com/watch?v=NAZ2VeiN1N8)

-- LF Energy 2024: Developments with Open Quartz and our Open Source Journey at Open Climate Fix [Watch the talk](https://www.youtube.com/watch?v=YTaq41ztEDg)
+- **LF Energy 2024**: Exploring Open Quartz's developments - new models, inverter APIs, and our Open Source journey at Open Climate Fix [Watch the talk](https://www.youtube.com/watch?v=YTaq41ztEDg)

 The current model uses GFS or ICON NWPs to predict the solar generation at a site